 If you’ve always longed for a Writing Channel on TV, your prayers are answered!
 The Cinema section is packed with in-depth hour-long interviews with agents and authors.
 There are also shorter snippets, webinars and advice sessions on ‘Writing an unlikeable character’, ‘Is your idea any good?’ and ‘Plots and premises’.

-Some improvements would be to offer a captions option for accessibility.
+Some improvements would be to offer captions for the hard of hearing.
 There needs to be a noun added after the person such as ‘Charlotte Bronte, author’.
 A description under each video such as ‘Charlotte is a successful author from Yorkshire who has sold 30 billion copies of her romances’ would help give context.
 A few more diverse interviewees would be welcome.
 There’s a certain whiff of ‘white privilege’ at the moment.

 Author in search of an agent